 What is the Tax Rate and Tax Base for Invasive Cosmetic Surgery?

-Gross receipts are the total amount of money or its equivalent representing the contract price or agreed amount including deposits applied as an initial payment to perform the services.
+Gross receipts are the total amount of money or equivalent representing the contract price or agreed amount, including deposits applied as an initial payment for performing the services.
 This gross receipt excludes the five percent (5%) excise tax and value-added tax (VAT).

 Who is liable to pay the excise tax of 5%?

-Any person who is performing invasive medical procedures or body enhancement directed solely on improving or changing the appearance of the patient.
+Any person who is performing invasive medical procedures or body enhancement is directed solely on improving or changing the patient’s appearance.

 How to File/Remit the Excise Tax?